GitoriousLispBackup/eql/CL_EQL/README.txt

 SLIME NOTES
 ===========

-To enable "eval region" for '#q', wrap it like so:
+To enable "eval defun" / "eval region" for '#q', wrap it like so:

   (progn
     #q